Summer is here, and so is grilling season. Grills are great because you can get outside, get some sun, and keep the house cool when you’re cooking.

 Using this method, you should definitely turn the pizza a few times.
 It will cook in 5-10 minutes, but the temperature will get around 700º if you have your burners on high.

-The back of the grill will be much hotter than the front, so to prevent burning, turning is recommended!
+The back of the grill will be much hotter than the front, so to prevent burning, turning is essential!
 You can see from the photo that this pizza got a bit burnt around the edges.
 Personally, I don’t mind it, but many people do.

 Oh, and make sure you have oven mitts and tongs so you don’t burn yourself!